Support of the BfN in the Evaluation by the German Science and Humanities Council (WR) 2023/2024

 External Evaluation of Climate-friendly Communal Catering within the Project “MehrWertKonsum” of the North Rhine-Westphalia Consumer Advice Centre

 The project “MehrWertKonsum – More appreciation of food and finite resources” conducted by the consumer advice centre of North Rhine-Westphalia aims to reduce carbon dioxide emissions encouraging a responsible, sustainable and climate-friendly consumption.
 The primary objective of the project is to contribute to saving greenhouse gas emissions.
 Regarding communal catering, among other things that means to diminish leftovers and to offer more vegetarian dishes with seasonal and regional foods that are organically grown.
 Information and educational material will be passed to day care centres, schools, youth hostels and their food suppliers, waste will be measured, leftovers on plates and at the service counters will be analysed and suggestions for improvement will be developed.
 Furthermore, menus will be checked and enhanced regarding to their desirability as well as climate and environment protection.
 Schools, in addition, will have the possibility to get participative educational services and activities for their students.
 In youth hostels, there will be a special focus on the communication with the guests to encourage the acceptance of the measures and thus to contribute to waste prevention.
 The project is funded through the EFRE OP NRW, an operational programme of North Rhine-Westphalia concerning the promotion of investments in growth and employment supported by the European Regional Development Fund, and North Rhine-Westphalia’s Ministry of Environment.
 Within EFRE OP NRW projects’ greenhouse gas savings (t CO2 equivalents/year) have to be substantiated.
-Moreover, the following objectives of the field of action “climate-friendly communal catering” should be evaluated:

 – To reduce food and catering waste